-As the new school year approaches, Dr. Ehab Molokhia, associate professor of family medicine at the University of South Alabama College of Medicine, says it is important for parents to think about their child’s health and to establish healthy habits that will make the transition to school easier.
+As the new school year approaches, Dr. Ehab Molokhia, professor of family medicine at the University of South Alabama College of Medicine, says it is important for parents to think about their child’s health and to establish healthy habits that will make the transition to school easier.

 Eating breakfast is one of the most important aspects of a child’s well being when they go back to school, and it may be helpful to try and establish a good morning routine to get your child ready.